2021–22 Kerala Blasters FC season: November

 On 1 November, the Blasters played their sixth pre-season friendly match against Odisha FC, which they won 2–1.

 On 2 November, the Blasters announced their squad for the 2021–22 Indian Super League season.

 On 3 November, the Blasters announced their extension of association with BodyFirst as the team's official Nutrition Partner for the upcoming season.

 On 5 November, the Blasters played their seventh pre-season friendly match against Chennaiyin FC, which they won 2–1.

 On 9 November, the Blasters played their eighth pre-season friendly match against Jamshedpur FC, which they lost 0–3.

 On 12 November, the Blasters played their final pre-season friendly match against Jamshedpur FC, which ended in a 1–1 draw.

 On 13 November, the Blasters announced Jessel Carneiro as the club captain ahead of the new season.

 On 14 November, the Blasters announced Stéphane van der Heyden as their assistant coach.

 On 15 November, the Blasters announced Sporjo as their recruitment partner for the upcoming season.

 On 16 November, the Blasters announced Exchange22 as their main sponsor for the upcoming season.

 On 18 November, the Blasters announced Floki Inu as their sleeve sponsor for the upcoming season.

-On 19 November, the Blasters announced Socios as their fan toke partner in a multi-year partnership.
+On 19 November, the Blasters announced Socios as their fan token partner in a multi-year partnership.

 On 19 November, the Blasters played their first match of the 2021–22 Indian Super League season against ATK Mohun Bagan, which they lost 4–2.

 On 22 November, the Blasters announced that Rahul K. P. would exit the bio-bubble in Goa, after he was contracted with an injury in the match against ATK Mohun Bagan.

 On 25 November, the Blasters played their second match of the season against NorthEast United FC, which ended in a 0–0 draw.

 On 28 November, the Blasters played their third match of the season against arch-rivals Bengaluru FC, which ended in a 1–1 draw.